 Food and liquids that are swallowed travel through the inside of the esophagus (called the lumen) to reach the stomach.
 In adults, the esophagus is usually between 10 and 13 inches long and is about ¾ of an inch across at its smallest point.

 The wall of the esophagus has several layers.
-These layers are important for understanding where cancers in the esophagus tend to start and how they may grow.
+These layers are important for understanding where cancers in the esophagus tend to start and how they can grow.

-Mucosa: This is the layer that lines the inside of the esophagus.
+Mucosa: This layer lines the inside of the esophagus.
 The mucosa has 3 parts:

 - The epithelium forms the innermost lining of the esophagus and is normally made up of flat, thin cells called squamous cells.
 This is where most cancers of the esophagus start.

 - The lamina propria is a thin layer of connective tissue right under the epithelium.

 - The muscularis mucosa is a very thin layer of muscle under the lamina propria.

 Submucosa: This is a layer of connective tissue just below the mucosa that contains blood vessels and nerves.
 In some parts of the esophagus, this layer also includes glands that secrete mucus.